Tom Tyler: Monogram Pictures

-Syndicate merged into Monogram Pictures, which signed Tom Tyler to an eight-picture contract as part of the company's sagebrush series.
+Ray Johnston retired Syndicate and renamed the company Monogram Pictures.
+He signed Tom Tyler to an eight-picture contract as part of the company's sagebrush series.
 These typical low-budget "quickies" included Man from Death Valley (1931), Single-Handed Sanders (1932), The Man from New Mexico (1932), and Honor of the Mounted (1932), each made for about $8000.
 All of his Monogram films received critical and popular support.
-When Monogram chose Bob Steele to star in the next season's series, Tyler moved over to Universal to do three chapter plays—a safari yarn called Jungle Mystery (1932), Clancy of the Mounted (1933), and Phantom of the Air (1933)—while managing to fit in four low-budget Westerns for John R. Freuler's Monarch Pictures, including The Forty-Niners (1932), When a Man Rides Alone (1933), Deadwood Pass (1933), and War on the Range (1933).
+At the time, a small studio would sign a cowboy star for only one year; the studio would then offer a new series with a new cowboy.
+When Monogram signed Bob Steele to star in the next season's series, Tyler signed with Universal for three serials: Jungle Mystery (1932), Clancy of the Mounted (1933), and Phantom of the Air (1933).
+During this period he also starred in four low-budget Westerns for John R. Freuler's Monarch Pictures, including The Forty-Niners (1932), When a Man Rides Alone (1933), Deadwood Pass (1933), and War of the Range (1933).